The advantages of using technology in accounting: why the cloud is crucial to your growth

 1. AI in Accounting

-Artificial Intelligence (AI) addresses many of the inefficiencies and risks associated with desktop accounting solutions by automating tasks, enhancing accuracy, and improving data management.
+Artificial Intelligence (AI) is just one example of the broader benefits of technology in accounting, addressing many of the inefficiencies and risks associated with desktop accounting solutions by automating tasks, enhancing accuracy, and improving data management.
+The benefits of using advanced accounting software extend beyond AI, revolutionising workflows across the board.

 One major issue with desktop solutions is the inefficiency caused by manual data entry and the subsequent risk of human error.
 AI tools like Silverfin Assistant solve this by automating anomaly detection.